artalar/reatom/docs/src/pages/packages/core.md

 `atom` function is a fabric for an atom - base reactive primitive.
 Atom don't store it data (state, listeners, dependencies) in itself, it only key to a cache in [ctx](https://reatom.dev/packages/core#ctx-api) (context).
 You may imagine atom as a prototype for a cache.
 One of the most powerful Reatom feature is that a cache is immutable, it recreates on each relative update.
 Cache immutability helps to process [transactions](https://reatom.dev/packages/core#transaction-api) and it super handy for debugging.
 Don't worry, it is pretty [efficient](https://reatom.dev#performance).

 As atom is a key, it should be mapped somewhere to it cache. `ctx` has internal weak map `caches`, which store your data until you have a link to atom.
-When you subscribe (connect) and unsubscribe (disconnect) from atom the state isn't reseted or deleted, it still stored in cache, which will cleared by GC only after link to the atom disappears from you closures.
+When you subscribe (connect) and unsubscribe (disconnect) from atom the state isn't reset or deleted, it still stored in cache, which will cleared by GC only after link to the atom disappears from you closures.
 So, if you define global atom available in a few your modules the state will always persists in memory during application lifetime, neither you subscribed or unsubscribed for the atom, which is useful.
 If you need to clear state on disconnect or doing other lifetime transformations check the [hooks package](https://reatom.dev/packages/hooks).

 If you need to create base mutable atom just pass the initial value to `atom`.
 Pass the atom name by a second argument (it is optional, but strongly recommended).
 Resulted atom will be mutable (`mut`) with a callable signature (a function), you could mutate it by passing context and new value or reducer function.